drNoob13/SimpleZshTheme/README.md

 3. Requirements:
 - Oh-my-zsh installed in your system ([link](https://github.com/ohmyzsh/ohmyzsh)).
 - A Nerd Font installed in your machine, e.g. Fira Code Nerd Font ([link](https://www.nerdfonts.com/font-downloads)).
 Choose `FiraCode Nerd Font` in your terminal emulator profile.
 Do the same in your VSCode editor.font and terminal.font settings if you want to use this theme on your VSCode terminal.
 - [Optional] Dracula theme for your choice of terminal emulator, e.g. tilix, gnome-terminal, etc., and for VSCode (if you also use VSCode).
-Refer on Dracula theme [website](https://draculatheme.com/) for installation.
+Refer to Dracula theme [website](https://draculatheme.com/) for installation.

 ## Credits
 - robbyrussell and the oh-my-zsh community.